alhajee/ckan/doc/extensions/adding-custom-fields.rst

-This interface allows to implement a function :py:meth:`~ckan.plugins.interfaces.IDatasetForm.update_config` that allows us to update the CKAN config, in our case we want to add an additional location for CKAN to look for templates.
+This interface allows to implement a function :py:meth:`~ckan.plugins.interfaces.IDatasetForm.update_config` that allows us to update the FMLD config, in our case we want to add an additional location for FMLD to look for templates.
 Add the following code to your plugin.

 .. literalinclude:: ../../ckanext/example_idatasetform/plugin_v2.py
     :pyobject: ExampleIDatasetFormPlugin.update_config